braintree/runbook/README.md

 ## Extending Runbook

-Runbook is built from the ground up to be extendable.
+Runbook can be extended to add custom functionality.

 ### Adding Runs and Views